braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/consent_and_address_collection.md

 A confirmed opt-in occurs when a user checks a box asking for email communication, and a confirmation message is sent in return.
 This method allows users to choose the type and frequency of the content improves engagement.

-To ensure you're targeting only the most engaged users, you could also use the double confirmed opt-in method.
+To cconfirm that you're targeting only the most engaged users, you could also use the double confirmed opt-in method.
 This approach adds an extra step in which the user must click a button or link in the confirmation email to be placed in the email list.